GravityShark/nix/README.md

    - probably with [yazi](https://github.com/sxyazi/yazi)
    - im gonna try using oil.nvim
      - oil really works tbh
+     - the only 2 things that is missing oil for me
+       1. follow tree view (fyler could work but buggy rn)
+       2. exit cd, but its all good

 5. remove emacs for obsidian/obsi